yogyogi/ASP.NET-Core-CMS/README.md

-# Shree RAM CMS - the world's first ASP.NET-Core-CMS
+# Shree RAM CMS - the world's first ASP.NET Core CMS
 ![Shree RAM CMS](https://raw.githubusercontent.com/yogyogi/ASP.NET-Core-CMS/master/sree-ram-cms.png)

 This is an Open-Source Content Management System(CMS) developed with [ASP.NET Core](https://www.yogihosting.com/category/aspnet-core/) framework by Microsoft.
 Use it to create any type of Responsive websites with unlimited pages and unlimited blogs.